eProsima/Integration-Service-docs/docs/overview.rst

     };

 ISSubscriber doesn't have a default implementation, so this default behaviour is provided by the builtin RTPS Bridge.
-Any custom bridge that needs to define its subscriber, must implement at least both *on_received_data* methods.
+Any custom bridge that needs to define its subscriber, must implement at least both :class:`on_received_data` methods.
 If one of them isn't needed, just implement as follows:

 .. code-block:: cpp